leonalu12/BlogWebsite/README.md

-#please read me

-##a.
+a.
 Team name
     Keeping Up With the Karshions

-##b.
+b.
 Are there any special setup instructions, beyond initialising the database and running your project?
     We have no special setup instructions.:D

-##c.
+c.
 At least one username / password combination for an existing user in your system with some already-published articles & comments
-    > [!TIP]
-    >-username: Vita -password: loveuvita
+    -username: Vita -password: loveuvita
-    >-username: Tyne -password: loveutyne
+    -username: Tyne -password: loveutyne

-##d.
+d.
 Any other instructions / comments you wish to make to your markers
     In Java Swing, we have set up a separate database for administrators.
 We have one super admin and two regular admins.
 The super admin account cannot be deleted, while the other admin accounts can be deleted.
-    > [!TIP]
-    >Super admin:
+    Super admin:
-    >   -username: admin - password: admin
+        -username: admin - password: admin
-    >Other admins:
+    Other admins:
-    >   -username: admin1 - password: admin1
+        -username: admin1 - password: admin1
-    >   -username: admin2 - password: admin2
+        -username: admin2 - password: admin2